TboOffical/WitchServer/README.md

 # WitchServer
 The witch Web server, Written in golang<br>
-This is a work-in-progress.
-So code might be a bit messy.<br>
 I will only release the working, stable versions of of witch.<br>
 If you want to try the unstable, you will have to build it.<br>
 > Why is it named witch, welp https://randomwordgenerator.com/